stibbons1990/hex/_posts/2023-08-10-running-minecraft-java-server-for-bedrock-clients-on-kubernetes.md

-To enter commands into the running server, see [Interacting with the server](https://github.com/itzg/docker-minecraft-server/blob/master/README.md#interacting-with-the-server) and in particular the `mc-send-to-console` command that can be run in the container.
+To enter commands into the running server, see [Interacting with the server](https://github.com/itzg/docker-minecraft-server/blob/master/README.md#interacting-with-the-server) and in particular the `rcon-cli` command that can be run in the container.

 No need to get the full name of the current pod, which